 Never forget your phrases of French politeness

 Since Paris is bustling with tourists, it’s easy to get on the wrong side of locals who get annoyed with the crowds.
 So don’t forget to use manners when interacting with waitstaff, street vendors, or even when just brushing into people on the metro.
-Greet others politely with a few learned phrases like pardon (sorry), bonjour (hello), au revoir (goodbye), and merci (thank you) and avoid being branded as an annoying, impolite tourist.
+Greet others politely with a few learned phrases like pardon (sorry), bonjour (hello), au revoir (goodbye), and merci (thank you) to avoid being branded as an annoying, impolite tourist.

 Volcanic Iceland Epic Trip

 meet our Local Insider